bhoamikhona/react/Section 03/README.md

 </html>
 ```

-- Already, the codes above show us the very first difference between the two philosophies.
-- In vanilla JS, in the script, we need to manually select all of the three DOM elements viz advice element, button, and count element.
-For that, all of them needed to have their respective classes.
-- In React, there is no need of adding class to select those elements; also, we are nowhere manually selecting them.
-- In vanilla JS, we still have two pieces which we can call state viz we have a count value set to 0 and an advice variable.

 | React                                                                                                                                               | Vanilla JS                                                                                                                                                                                                                                                                     |
 | --------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | JavaScript is handling everything - even JSX                                                                                                        | HTML is in-charge.                                                                                                                                                                                                                                                             |